marcopra/RoboMaster-AI-Challenge-Simulator-2D/README.md

 Here, we list some other works related to this simulator.
 These can be used as a starting point or a beseline for comparing our work.
 Other works:
-* [Repo 1](https://github.com/Yazhou-Z/ICRA-simulator) here is already implemented the RL algorithm using [Stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/).
+* [Repo 1](https://github.com/Yazhou-Z/ICRA-simulator): here, it has already been implemented the RL algorithm using [Stable_baselines3](https://stable-baselines3.readthedocs.io/en/master/).
 * [Repo 2](https://github.com/cogito233/RoboMaster-AI-Challenge-Simulator-2D): [kernal_shortest_path.py](https://github.com/cogito233/RoboMaster-AI-Challenge-Simulator-2D/blob/master/kernal_shortest_path.py) seems interesting.

 ## IV.
 Possible ideas